zyteo/go_backend/readme.md

 ### Changelog

+19 Feb 2023 - Added logging with zerolog.

 18 Feb 2023 - Attempting logging with zap.

 16 Feb 2023 - Adjusted bcrypt for password hashing.
 Tested with postman.